 If there was a “go-to” Friday night spot to enjoy the best cocktails in the neighborhood, Arboriza would be it.
 This place is especially popular during the summer months when revelers can sit outside on the terrace.

-Sit beneath the trees of Arboriza that are illuminated by fairy lights and watch life go by before venturing into the city and enjoying more Athens nightlife.
+Sit beneath the trees of Arboriza that are illuminated by fairy lights and watch life go by.
+Then, hop in a cab into the city and enjoy more Athens nightlife.

 Things to See and Do in Pagrati